OSC/ood_support/README.md

 #=> true

 # Check if group has write access to file
-# NB: A user of this group may not have access to write to this file
+# NB: A user of this group may *actually* have access to write to this file
 acl.allow? principle: OodSupport::Group.new("group1"), permission: :w
 #=> false
 ```